Get a Library Card

 Email is available to patrons 24 hours per day, seven days per week, and all email is answered by the user’s local library.
 Participating libraries can choose to utilize the email management system available through the Ask a Librarian platform, which offers customized local email forms, new mail notifications, and statistics management, or to utilize their own email management system through a page on that library’s site.
 Participating libraries may also utilize the software to provide local live chat or text messaging services to their patrons.

 - In order to allow all members an opportunity to use the equipment, members are asked to comply with sign-in and time limitations.
-Computer users are allowed three 60 minute sessions every day and must be logged off for 15 minutes between sessions.
+Computer users are allowed one 120 minute session and one 60 minute session every day and must be logged off for 15 minutes between sessions.
 No other extensions will be granted.

 - Computer users may only use their personal library card or guest pass assigned to them.
 Use of multiple library cards for the purpose of extending computer time is strictly forbidden and may result in the loss of library privileges.